 The Danish concept of ‘hygge’ has been all the rage here in the UK these past two years; it resonates because British people love to find any new way to find contentedness in the face of modernity.
 When I was last in Kraków I came across a new new title called „Jakoś to będzie”.
 Quite hard to translate into English, this phrase approximates to “it’ll be alright”.
 Loaded with extra meaning, for Poles it sums up something else – a kind of cheerful optimism for the future in the face of adversity.

 Poles are on the whole quite happy people (83% in 2015*) despite the constant grumbling and arguing which is a national pastime (and this is despite our current national situation, no doubt the subject of a future blog).
-Four authors of the new book – Beata Chomątowska, Dorota Gruszka, Daniel Lis and Urszula Pieczek – got together to publish the idea following a longstanding conversation over many coffees.
+Four authors of this book – Beata Chomątowska, Dorota Gruszka, Daniel Lis and Urszula Pieczek – wrote this following a longstanding conversation over many coffees.
 Their proposition is that that Danish ‘hygge’ is too passive an idea for Poles to adopt.
 Poles are passionate and love to add their own twist to things.
 So what are some of the essentials of Polishness presented in „Jakoś to Będzie” that help explain us to our friends and neighbours?

 Take bread.
 Polish bread is the bedrock of Polish hospitality.
 To us Poles, bread is much, much more symbolic than the British notion of a sliced loaf.
 We Poles traditionally greet visitors with bread and salt saying „Gość w Domu, Bóg w domu”, „Guest in the house, God in the house”; in Poland, guests bring with them a notion of heaven.
-In past times, bread was incorporated into daily rituals; it accompanied people into the world and out of it; and isn’t the smell of freshly baked bread is proven to make people feel happy the world over?
+In past times, bread was incorporated into daily rituals; it accompanied people into the world and out of it; and hasn’t it been proved that the smell of freshly baked bread makes people feel happy the world over?

 Above, a copy of „Jakoś to będzie” with some of the things that make me happy.